-Participants also benefit by getting feedback on their own feedback-adjacent skills — from a facilitator and from fellow participants.
+Participants also benefit by getting feedback on their own feedback-adjacent skills — from a facilitator and fellow participants.
 And because everyone is learning together, there’s far less pressure to “get it right” immediately.
 Everyone is building competency (and community) at the same time.

 There are other ways to develop a culture where peer-to-peer feedback is a vibrant and expected part of the organization.

-If your whole team needs to brush up on their feedback skills, it’s good to use a 360° survey or other team development tool to learn about each individual’s perceptions of how the team is functioning.
+If your team needs to brush up on their feedback skills, it’s good to use a 360° survey or other team development tool to learn about each individual’s perceptions of how the team is functioning.
 These can be useful as team members are guided through the feedback process together, identifying specific observations around how an employee’s actions (not personality) influence others.

 Some teams also feel they are better able to give feedback through a process like this, as it provides a relative level of anonymity, which can increase candor.
 After the data has been collected, a facilitated team meeting can help leverage the insight.
 The team works to create a focused action plan that will help improve trust, collaboration, productivity, and overall performance.
-And having a facilitator lead the conversation guides peers through the process together, so that no one has an upper hand.
+And having a facilitator lead the conversation guides peers through the process together, so no one has the upper hand.

 Whichever method you choose to introduce it, peer-to-peer feedback is never a “one and done” proposition.
 With support from senior leadership, a common language, and a cadence for regular one-to-one and team-based conversations, peer-to-peer feedback can and should be an integral part of your organization’s cultural foundation.